EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.scheduling.md

 ### celestial.scheduling.coo_visibility

 Calculate the visibility of celestial coordinates Package: +celestial.scheduling Description: For a given night, and a list of targets, calculate the matrix of target visibility in 5-min (default) steps.
+The visibility criteria, includes SunAltLimit, MaxAM,